HairAndBeardGuy/Haraka/README.md

 npm install -g Haraka
 ```

-After installion, use the `haraka` binary to set up the service.
+After installation, use the `haraka` binary to set up the service.

 ### Running Haraka